-Before you jump through hoops to use a third-party service, you should check and see if your lender will allow you to make payments using a credit card.
-As mentioned above, it’s not likely because lenders don’t want to have you take on additional debt to pay off existing debt.
+Before you jump through hoops to use a third-party service, you should check and see if your lender will allow you to make direct payments using a credit card.
+As mentioned above, it’s not likely, because lenders don’t want to have you take on additional debt to pay off existing debt.

 Even if the lenders do make a credit card payment option available, you may run into a case where the card issuer doesn’t let you make the mortgage payment on the card as part of their risk mitigation strategy.

 At this point, we should clarify some vocabulary.
 The issuer is the creditor you got the card from.
-Services like Visa® and MasterCard® are payment processors who deal with the technological infrastructure associated with making the system work.
+Services like Visa® and MasterCard® are payment processors that deal with the technological infrastructure associated with making the system work.

 - Earn more credit card rewards: If you earn substantial credit card rewards through your card issuer, you may be able to earn more cash back or points that can be traded for things like gift cards, experiences or airline miles.

-- Rewards sign-up bonus: Tied in with the above is that some credit card issuers will do sign-up bonuses where you get something special, like bonus airline miles, if you make $5,000 in transactions on your card within the first 60 – 90 days, for example.
-Using your card to make a mortgage payment could help you meet those goals because it’s likely to be the highest monthly bill.
+- Get a rewards sign-up bonus: Some credit card issuers offer sign-up bonuses where you get something special, like bonus airline miles, if you reach $5,000 in transactions on your card within the first 60 – 90 days, for example.
+Using your card to make a mortgage payment could help you meet those goals because it’s likely to be your highest monthly bill.

 - Stave off foreclosure: Those in the most dire straits may choose to make payments on their credit card to avoid the pain of a foreclosure on their home.
 For reasons we’ll get into below, it’s far better to reach out to your servicer for help at the first sign of trouble.
-Rocket Mortgage® clients can apply for assistance online or give us a call at (800) 508-0944.
+Rocket Mortgage clients can apply for assistance online or give us a call at (800) 508-0944.

 - Possibility of rejected payments: As mentioned above, a lot of puzzle pieces have to fit to even make payments with a credit card.
-If the payment isn’t accepted, you could end up unintentionally late and get hit with another fee.
+If the payment isn’t accepted, a cardholder could end up unintentionally late and get hit with another fee.
 You need to discuss with the lender what your options might be.
 If you end up working with a third party, you should make sure it’s one that accepts your card.

 - Potential for negative credit impacts: Making a payment as large as your mortgage on a credit card drastically drives up your credit utilization ratio.
-It’s generally recommended that you have credit card balances no more than 30% of your overall limit at any given time.
+It’s generally recommended that you have credit card balances of no more than 30% of your overall limit at any given time.
 If you do go beyond that number, it can reduce your FICO® Score, which in turn could hurt your ability to qualify for other credit and loans.

-Summary: Think Long And Hard Before Using Plastic
+The Bottom Line: Think Long And Hard Before Using Plastic

 Good credit habits are key to bettering your financial situation.
 Here’s some more info on establishing good credit.